 A-level: BBB including a science subject (biology, human biology, chemistry, physics or applied science)

 Not general studies or critical thinking.

-GCSE: 5 A*-C or above / 4 or 5 (if taken after 2016), including Maths and English and 2 Science subjects
+GCSE: 5 A*-C, including maths and English and 2 science subjects

 |Pearson BTEC Level 3 National Extended Diploma (first teaching from September 2016)||DDD||

 BTEC Level 3 Extended Diploma (QCF): Distinction/Distinction/Distinction in: Health and Social Care (Health Sciences); Health and Social Care (Health Studies) and must include 6 science focused modules, from:

 Unit 5 Anatomy and Physiology for health and social care

 Unit 21 Nutrition for Health and Social Care

 Unit 31 Physiology of Co-ordination

 Unit 33 Physical Science for Health